lintang-b-s/tenflix-microservices/README.md

 1. order-aggregator-service receives notification from midtrans, then it sends a GRPC request to order-service so that order-service, subscription-service, payment-service carry out choreography saga transactions.
 2. order-service receives a GRPC request from order-aggregator-service, then it checks whether the order data from the midtrans orderId field exists in the database.
 If there is, order-service sends payment message from order-aggregator-service to payment-service via kafka.
 Sending data using outbox pattern & cdc.
 The data that the order-service wants to send is saved to the outbox table, then debezium listens for changes to the outbox table data (via Postgres write-ahead-log) and sends the data to Kafka every time there is new data in the outbox table.
 3. The payment service receives payment message from order-service (via Kafka), then checks the Midtrans payment status on the payment data.
 In this case the payment status is "accept", then the payment data is saved to the payment database. and payment -service sends a ValidatedPayment message to order-service
-4. order-service receives a message from payment-service (via kafka), then updates the order status to PAID , then sends an Add_Subscription message to subscription-service
+4. order-service receives a message from payment-service (via kafka), then updates the order status to PAID , then sends an ADD_SUBSCRIPTION message to subscription-service
-5. subscription-service receives the AddedSubscription Message from order-service, subscription-service receives the added subscription message from order-service, then he checks whether the subscription plan is in the database and he also checks whether the user still has an active subscription plan.
-If the subscription plan does not exist in the database or the user still has an active subscription, he sends a SUBSCRIPTION_ERROR message to order-service.
+5. subscription-service receives the ADD_SUBSCRIPTION Message from order-service,  then it checks whether the subscription plan is in the database and it also checks whether the user still has an active subscription plan.
+If the user still has an active subscription or the subscription plan does not exist in the database, he sends a SUBSCRIPTION_ERROR message to order-service.
 6. order-service receives SUBSCRIPTION_ERROR message from subscription-service, then it sends COMPENSATING_ORDER_SUBSCRIPTION_ERROR message to payment-service and  send the same message to topic t.saga.order.outbox.order.request in kafka.
 7. payment-service receives a COMPENSATING_ORDER_SUBSCRIPTION_ERROR message from order-service, then he sends a refund http request to midtrans (https://api.sandbox.midtrans.com/v2/orderId/refund) so that midtrans returns the subscription payment money to the user.
 8. order-service receives COMPENSATING_ORDER_SUBSCRIPTION_ERROR message from kafka topic t.saga.order.outbox.order.request, then it updates the user's order status to "CANCELLED"